sajiro/eda/README.md

 * Tokens and other sensitive informations should be in .ENV file (better in server)
 * Unit test - dont have enough time to add more
 * UI add control to get current location.
-* Search functionality - Should have the ability to search a string that the can filter like elastic search.
+* Search functionality -  users should have the capability to search for a specific string, and consider incorporating filtering options akin to Elastic Search for a more refined and efficient search experience..

 ### Mistakes